wikimedia/phoenix/docs/artifact.md

 There are *many* [challenges to consider](#challenges-to-consider) before this prototype is "production ready". *Production ready was not our goal.* We are [engaging with some of those challenges next](#next-steps).

 ## Demo

-For the month of January, 2020, you can access a demo instance [here](https://wikimedia.github.io/phoenix/).
-The demo is: a front end that interacts with GraphQL and the structured content store. the structured content store contains content from Simple Wikipedia, updated when edits are made there. topics associated with each object (page, section) from [Rosette](https://www.rosette.com/).
+*For the month of February, 2020, you can access a demo instance [here](https://wikimedia.github.io/phoenix/)*.
+The demo is a front end that interacts with GraphQL and the structured content store.
+The structured content store contains content from Simple Wikipedia, updated when edits are made there.
+It also includes the topics associated with each object (page, section) from [Rosette](https://www.rosette.com/).

 The demo provides several examples of potential behavior of the PoV.
+You can:
+- fetch a section of an article by it's name
+- fetch the sections associated with a specific topic
+- input a GraphQL query

 ### Demo: Fetch a part of a page
+You can fetch a section by it's name.

 This example showcases how an article that was divided into sections allows for flexibly fetching the section names, and individual sections only.
 When a page is chosen from the drop-down list, a GraphQL query is sent to the content store, requesting the list of section titles that are available for the article.
 The query sets up a request for the article name, modification date, and the name of all its parts (section titles) from the requested article and populates the second drop down.

 After the request is completed, the second drop down is populated, allowing the demo user to request a specific section.
 The second query sets up a request for the specific part inside the article itself.
 This means that the payload that is sent includes only the requested part, without receiving the complete article, and without expecting the consumer to process or manipulate the received content to present what is needed.

 #### GraphQL queries
 The queries used in this part of the demo show how easy it is to request and receive only the specific pieces of information that the consumer requires, and reduces the load of processing or manipulating the page by the consumer.

 **Requesting a list of sections within the article:**